PhD in Learning Sciences

 - Partnerships: You will engage with Adelphi’s many community partners and alumni across many fields: arts and culture, business, nonprofits and social services, and data and technology in the world’s most vibrant city.

-- Hands-on Research: Our coursework is designed to engage students in hands-on research alongside distinguished faculty from their very first semester.
+- Hands-On Research: Our coursework is designed to engage students in hands-on research alongside distinguished faculty from their very first semester.

 - Community: Our scholars affiliate with an active intellectual community at MIXI Institute for STEM and the Imagination.